ndlib/annex-ims/README.md

 annex-ims
 =========

 Software to manage inventory in the annex.

+In development mode, use `thin start --ssl -p 3001` as the CAS server expects to return to SSL.